1. Things to Bring on the Examination Day

 Examination scores are calculated by totaling the points for all correct answers.
 No points are subtracted for incorrect answers.

-Your name (in the Roman alphabet) and examination registration number will be pre-printed on your answer sheet that will be provided on the examination day.
+Your name (in alphabet) and examination registration number will be pre-printed on your answer sheet that will be provided on the examination day.
 When you are given the answer sheet, first of all, check that the name and examination registration number on the answer sheet are the same as those on your examination voucher.
 If the name and examination registration number on the answer sheet are obviously not yours, notify the examination staff immediately.

 If you write answers on an answer sheet that is not yours or if you correct the name and examination registration number by yourself without notifying the staff and then write in the answers, your examination will not be scored.